borntofrappe/game-development/06 Angry Birds/Angry Birds — Assignment/README.md

 end
 ```

-Initialized to `false`, `self.hasCollided` is set to `true` following a collision between the player and a target or obstacle.
+Initialized to `false`, `self.hasCollided` is set to `true` following a collision between the player and the target or obstacle.

 ```lua
 if (userData["Player"] and userData["Obstacle"]) or (userData["Player"] and userData["Target"]) then